oZelloX/QA-portfolio-/projects/facebook/manual_testing/test_cases/validate_sign_up_with_age_13_18.md

 **Notes:**
 -
+- This test also covers lower boundary for valid age (13 years)
 - Facebook’s policy requires users to be at least 13 years old
 - Age-related parental settings apply after registration, not during sign-up